Jan-Kiezun/Jan-Kiezun/README.md

 ##### - What I plan for the future?🤔
 `I want to start a blog 💬 to share my progress and what I work on with other people.`

-`Lately, I've also taken interest in AI, so I plan on making some models during summer.`
+`Lately, I've also taken interest in AI.`

 ##### - What are my interests besides coding?⚡
-`Playing piano and video games`
+`Playing piano and self care`

 <br/>